TheOneWhoDoesNotCode/headroom_case_study/headroom/docs/business_logic.md

 f) Headroom = Potential – Actual — compare potential treated (b × Adoption Ceiling) vs actual treated (d); size of prize in units and €, valuing with price per unit from (e)

+Note (Adoption Ceiling vs Access): Adoption Ceiling caps Potential_Units (Eligible × Adoption_Ceiling) and shapes the size of prize.
+Access_Score in v1 does not cap potential; it is an ease-of-capture proxy used in Priority ranking.
+In v2, an explicit `accessible_fraction` can be used to cap potential if desired.

 3) Core Formulas
 - Potential (patients/units)
   - Potential_Units = Eligible_Patients × Adoption_Ceiling (for the selected brand in the given market/quarter)